netgroup-polito/cloud_computing_labs/exercise-openstack/README.md

         # Restart the installation script from scratch
         ./stack.sh

-The OpenStack install is now ready for you to play and to deliver what the assignment (on Moodle) asks you for.
+The OpenStack install is now ready for you to play.